-His principal research interests lie in the development of statistical methodology, especially for problems involving categorical data in the form of contingency tables.
-His recent research has focused on approaches appropriate for disclosure limitation in multidimensional tables and their relationship with results on bounds for table entries given a set of marginals, estimating the size of populations (especially in the context of census taking), and Bayesian approaches to the analysis of categorical data.
-He also works on mixed membership models, aspects of the history of statistics and the use of statistics in legal contexts.
+My principal research interests lie in the development of statistical methodology, especially for problems involving categorical data in the form of contingency tables.
+My recent research has focused on approaches appropriate for disclosure limitation in multidimensional tables and their relationship with results on bounds for table entries given a set of marginals, estimating the size of populations (especially in the context of census taking), and Bayesian approaches to the analysis of categorical data.